geotools/geotools/docs/developer/conventions/code/qa.rst

 JDK 9 to run (hence the suggestion to use JDK 11, as the supported JDKs are currently only JDK 8 and JDK 11).
 Mind, running the profile with a JDK8 will result in a generic compile error!

-In order to activate the Error Prone checks, use the "-Perrorprone" profile.
+In order to activate the Error Prone checks, use the "-Perrorprone" for JDK 11 builds, or "Perrorprone8" for JDK 8 builds.

 Any failure to comply with the "Error Prone" rules will show up as a compile error in the build output, e.g.::